sebamarynissen/smart-arraybuffer/README.md

 Read an Uint8Array of a specified size.

-**NOTE**: The methods only works in environments that provide a Buffer global, like Node.js.
-It is advised to use `readUint8Array()` instead.

 ### buff.writeUint8Array(value[, offset])
 - ```value``` *{Uint8Array}* The array buffer value to write.
 - ```offset``` *{number}* An optional offset to write the value to. **Default:** ```Auto managed offset```